interep-project/docs/docs/guides/creating-proofs.md

 ## Merkle proof

 A Merkle proof is needed to generate a valid Semaphore proof.
-Since each Interep group is actually a Merkle tree where leaves correspond to user identity commitments, it will be sufficient to use the [Interep API](/api) in case of an offchain group, or the [Interep subgraph](/subgraph) in case the group is onchain.
+Since each Interep group is actually a Merkle tree where leaves correspond to user identity commitments, it will be sufficient to use our [Interep API](/api).

 ### Offchain groups